munificent/craftinginterpreters/book/hash-tables.md

 ^code table-get-h (1 before, 2 after)

 You pass in a table and a key.
 If it finds an entry with that key, it returns true, otherwise it returns false.
-If the entry exists, we store the resulting value in the `value` output parameter.
+If the entry exists, it stores the resulting value in the `value` output parameter.

 Since `findEntries()` already does the hard work, the implementation isn't too